drkamjam/drkamjam.github.io/5-blog-resources.md

 <br>
 <br>
   <div class="manual sectionTitle"><strong>R vs. Stata: The greate debate</strong><br></div>
-  (that we will not have here) <br>
+  (that we will not have here!) <br>
   <p>  <div class="manual-content">
 I love Stata and remain a loyal user!
 Having said that I think it is always fun to learn new tools.
-Here are some sources that have helped me learn R. (I will update this list and add resources for ML and Data Science as and when I get into them)
+Here are some sources that have helped me learn R (I will update this list with resources for ML and Data Science)
  <ul>
     <li><a href="https://www.amazon.com/Elements-Style-Fourth-William-Strunk/dp/020530902X/">Free R book</a></li>
     <li><a href="https://datavizm20.classes.andrewheiss.com/">Andrew Heiss</a> for data visualization (and more) using R</li>